sqmgr/sqmgr/README.md

 Guest users are provisioned by issuing a `POST` request to the `/user/guest` endpoint on the Go RESTful service.
 A [JWT](https://jwt.io/) is returned.

 ![Guest Authorization Diagram](assets/Guest%20Authorization.png)

-## The Code Base

-SqMGR is comprised of two primary git repositories:

-1. [sqmgr-vue](https://github.com/weters/sqmgr-vue) - This is the Vue application.
-2. [sqmgr-api](https://github.com/weters/sqmgr-api) - This is the backend Go RESTful API.
-It also contains the database migrations, which are handled by [Liquibase](https://www.liquibase.org).

 ## Getting Started